karants/Endurance/README.md

 To run:

 1. Download the code
-2. run pip install -r requirements.txt
+2. pip install -r requirements.txt
 3. flask run
 4. Navigate to http://127.0.0.1:5000/